-- All organizations providing worship services develop an operational plan detailing how risk of transmission of disease will be mitigated; if an organization is responsible for multiple locations, any relevant unique aspects of the different locations must be addressed
+- Develop an operational plan detailing how risk of transmission of disease will be mitigated; if an organization is responsible for multiple locations, any relevant unique aspects of the different locations must be addressed.

 - Take every reasonable step to ensure minimal interaction of people (including employees and/or clients) within two metres of each other.

 - Take every reasonable step required to prevent employees and/or attendees who are required to self-isolate from entering places of worship.